- There is a very small chance of winning the jackpot, but the possibility of winning smaller prizes is much higher.

 There are nine distinct prize tiers in Thunderball, which serve to cater to a broad audience by offering a variety of winning opportunities.
 For instance, matching all five main numbers without the Thunderball still awards a significant prize of £5,000, while matching four main numbers and the Thunderball provides a reward of £250.
 Even lower tiers offer smaller yet meaningful rewards, with the smallest prizes beginning at £3 for matching just two main numbers plus the Thunderball.
 This design not only increases the likelihood of winning but also encourages continued participation among players who might experience smaller, more frequent wins

 For a modest entry fee of £1 per line, players gain a chance to win a range of prizes, from the modest £3 for matching only the Thunderball, to the coveted top prize of £500,000 for matching all five main numbers and the Thunderball.
+Play online Thunderball Uk.

 Best Strategies for Winning